bincode-org/bincode/compatibility/README.md

 # Bincode compatibility test

 Hello!
-We are working on releasing bincode 2, and we want to make sure that bincode 2 produces the exact same output as bincode 1.3.
+We are working on releasing bincode 2, and we want to make sure that bincode 2 produces the same output as bincode 1.3.

-For this we need your help.
+For this, we need your help.
 Please read on if you're using bincode in one of your projects.

-We have created a test project that can be used to test compatibility between bincode 1 and 2.
+We have created a test project that can be used to test the compatibility between bincode 1 and 2.
 It encodes structs with a wide range of settings, checks if the outputs are the same, and then deserializes the struct and checks if the output is the same.

 ## Adding a test case for your project